‘Treasure trove’ of historic Scottish textile industry artefacts to go under the hammer

 The assets of an historic Ayrshire textiles mill have been put up for sale by online auction.
-As well as high-tech weaving equipment, the mill also contains numerous antiques and objets d’art, as well as vintage weaving machinery that has played a part in the evolution of the textiles industry in Scotland.
+As well as high-tech weaving equipment, the mill also contains numerous antiques and objects d’art, as well as vintage weaving machinery that has played a part in the evolution of the textiles industry in Scotland.

 March Street Mills in Peebles closed with the loss of 87 jobs last month after parent company Moorbrook Textiles sold two arms of its business.
 The factory produced fabric for the Robert Noble and Replin Fabrics brands, which were bought by Moorbrook in the 1990s.